Chia-Network/Climate-Tokenization-Engine-UI/README.md

 is prepended with use, and appended with either query or mutation.
 To export resource query hook foo, the export name will need to be useFooQuery.
 For mutation hook foo it will need to be useFooMutation.

-sampleProjects.api.ts can be deleted as it is only use in other sample code that will be deleted, but it is highly recommended that system.api.ts be kept and the resource url's changed to the /health equivalent for the backend the app will be connected to. the application uses these system hooks to determine if the backend is available or not. removing it will require refactoring, and it will likely end-up being reimplemented over the course of development.
+projects.api.ts can be deleted as it is only use in other sample code that will be deleted, but it is highly recommended that system.api.ts be kept and the resource url's changed to the /health equivalent for the backend the app will be connected to. the application uses these system hooks to determine if the backend is available or not. removing it will require refactoring, and it will likely end-up being reimplemented over the course of development.